“If you want to help Iraq, send peacebuilders, do not send soldiers.” —Staffer from MCC partner in Erbil, Iraq

 - continued training of Iraqi government forces, as well as defence forces in the region, including in Lebanon and Jordan,

-However, the extended military mission raises significant concerns.
+However, the ongoing military mission raises significant concerns.
 The military mission does nothing to address the long-standing grievances underlying the conflict and continued divisions.
-Moreover, as local organizations and communities point out, foreign military intervention is actually exacerbating conflict and division, rather than contributing to long-lasting peace in Iraq and Syria.
+Moreover, as local organizations and communities point out, foreign military intervention is actually exacerbating conflict and division, rather than contributing to long-lasting peace in Iraq and the region.

 Send a message to Prime Minister Justin Trudeau